Rhodiola

 When should I take Rhodiola?

-As it has a mild stimulant-type effect, Rhodiola rosea is not recommended for people who have bipolar disorder or who are taking other stimulants.
+As it has a mild stimulant-type effect, Rhodiola rosea is not recommended for people who have bipolar imbalance or who are taking other stimulants.
 One article suggests that people can take the herb on an empty stomach 30 minutes before breakfast and lunch.

 Can you take Rhodiola every day?